-With this interface, you can disable SEO for certain type of posts that where added by a WordPress plugin or a theme.
+With this interface, you can disable SEO for a certain type of posts that were added by a WordPress plugin or a theme.

 While editing a post or while creating a new post, The SEO Framework plugin displays the “Post SEO” settings panel below the WordPress editor.
 This panel lets you set a custom title tag, meta description for the post.
 It also provides an option to add meta robots noindex, nofollow or noarchive tag to the post header and choose a custom image for the open graph tag for the post.

 Users can import their SEO settings from Yoast, All In One SEO and several other plugins with the help of the SEO Data Transporter plugin.

 Note: Before moving the settings, back up the database.

 To import settings, install the Data Transporter plugin and open its settings page.
 Now, you’ll see two buttons and two drop-down lists.
 Choose the plugin you’re currently using from the 1st drop-down list.
 Select “Genesis” from the 2nd Drop Down list.
 Now, click the Analyze button to see what settings will be migrated from the plugin you’ve selected in the Drop Down List to the SEO Framework (Genesis).
 Once you’re satisfied with the analysis report, click the “Convert” button.
 Now, disable the old SEO plugin and verify the title/meta description tags manually by opening the pages of your website.